jlvFlores/Recipe-webapp/README.md

 > Description of some of the project's key features.

-- Home page that will display a list of categories.
+- Home page that displays a list of recipes.
-- Each category will display a fixed amout of recipes that fall under said category.
+- Each recipeCard will display an image, a name and a count of ingredients.
+- Each recipeCard will have a button to view the recipe details.
+- Each details page will diplay the recipe's unique information.
 - Has working linters to encourage clean code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>